-Nazareth House is a non-profit making charitable organization, which has served the communities in Gauteng for over 100 years.
+Nazareth House is a non-profit making charitable organisation, which has served the communities in Gauteng for over 100 years.

 Nazareth House Johannesburg was established in 1896 with the objective to serve the homeless human casualties of the sprawling mining camp that was Johannesburg.
 Nazareth House Johannesburg aims to improve the lives of men, women and children who are not able to care for themselves and those living with the effects of HIV and Aids.
 The Sisters of Nazareth radiate the charisma and ethos of their foundress Victoire Larmenier and have opened their doors to the vulnerable and poor in caring for the sick, destitute and under privileged children and elderly with many other problems prevalent in a growing metropolis like Johannesburg.